The test editor

 Use the Diff Navigator to highlight diffs that appear in the step baseline and checkpoint images.

-Click the button or type the . key repeatedly to step through all the differences by zooming on each difference in turn.
-Use the or the , key to navigate to the previous differences.
-After you see the last difference, the zoom will return to its previous zoom level.
+Click or press the . key to move to the next difference.
+Click or press the , key to view the previous difference.
+After you view the last difference, the zoom level returns to its previous setting.

 Add issue and remark regions to the step images